Wormington

-Wormington is a village and former civil parish, now in the parish of Dumbleton, in the Tewkesbury district, in Gloucestershire, England.
+Wormington is a village civil parish in the Tewkesbury district, in Gloucestershire, England.
 It lies on the River Isbourne, 5 mi north of Winchcombe and 6 mi south of Evesham.
 In 1931 the parish had a population of 67.

 Wormington was an ancient parish, and became a civil parish in 1866, but on 1 April 1935 the civil parish was abolished and merged into the parish of Dumbleton.
+On 1 April 2023 it became a parish again.
+The parish is governed by a parish meeting.

 St Catherine's parish church is reputed to have been built in 1475 by the abbot of Hailes Abbey on the site of a 12th-century church.
 It is a Grade II* listed building.

 Wormington Grange, a mile south of the village but just over the parish boundary in the neighbouring parish of Stanton, is a Grade II* listed country house.